AndFroSwe/NewLinux/README.md

     - Texlive latex package (install script must be run manually afterwards)
     - Robot Operating System, ROS.
 Kinetic version, check compatibility with OS

+# Revision history

+## v1.0
+Prototype that has fixed install script that has to be changed in the script file before run.

+## v2.0
+Has a configurable GUI that lets the user choose which packages are installed.

+## v2.1
+Changed so that script should not be run as sudo since this causes installs to go into the wrong home directory.